YunoHost/apps/tools/readme_generator/tests/README.md

 ## :red_circle: Antifeatures

 - **Alpha software**: Early development stage.
 May contain changing or unstable features, bugs, and security vulnerability.
-- **Not totally free package**: The YunoHost package of this app is under an overall free licence, but with clauses that restrict its use.
+- **Not totally free package**: The YunoHost package of this app is under an overall free license, but with clauses that may restrict its use.

 ## Documentation and resources